weakish/docs-en/views/rest_api.md

 }
 ```

-As mentioned above, built-in date attributes `createdAt` and `updatedAt` are UTC timestamp strings, not enclosed in an JSON object.
+As mentioned above, built-in date attributes `createdAt` and `updatedAt` are UTC timestamp strings.
+They are not enclosed in a JSON object.

 **Byte** contains a `base64` key, whose value is a MIME base64 string (no whitespace characters).